9 Common Dangerous Animals in Ohio You need to Know About

 Black Legged Ticks

 Black-legged ticks, also known as deer ticks, are found in wooded areas throughout the United States and Canada.
-They are most common in the Northeast, Midwest, and Mid-Atlantic regions.
+These creatures are mostly found in the Midwest, Northeast, and Mid-Atlantic regions.

 Black-legged ticks feed on the blood of animals, including deer, mice, birds, and humans.
 They can transmit a number of diseases, including Lyme disease, anaplasmosis, and babesiosis.